Average Per Person Giving in the Church

 Your church can use a PPG framework to evaluate staffing and the flow of resources in your organization.
 Below are three examples.

 Example #1.
-Rather than using big annual numbers, evaluate spending using a per person budget.
-This mindset can offer you a different lens as you evaluate how much each ministry “costs.”
+Rather than using big annual numbers, evaluate spending using a per person budget mindset.
+This approach can offer you a different lens as you evaluate the cost of each ministry.

 Example #2.
 Track PPG using more precise demographic or ministry-specific criteria.
-For example, how does PPG differ based on age, ministry, or level of involvement.
+For example, how does PPG differ based on age, ministry, or level of involvement?
 Your accountant or bookkeeper should be able to generate these figures since they likely already have access to private giving records.
-Done right, one individual can perform this analysis and keep the results anonymous.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."